 🎯 Choose in 10 seconds

-- If you are thermally insulating industrial pipes, boilers, cylindrical tanks, or other curved surfaces in an industrial plant: go to Wired Roll
+- If you are thermally insulating industrial pipes, boilers, cylindrical tanks or other curved surfaces in an industrial plant: go to Wired roll

 What to consider before choosing

-Rock wool panel: insulation for flat surfaces
+Rock wool board: insulation for flat surfaces

 - A1 non-combustible fire resistance (melting point >1000°C)

-- Three thicknesses: 50, 75, 100 mm (packs of 6, 4, 3 panels)
+- Three thicknesses: 50, 75, 100 mm (packs of 6, 4, 3 boards)

-- Dimensional stability without settling for decades
+- Dimensional stability with no settling for decades

 - Only suitable for flat surfaces (not curved)